OpsGuild/MetalDeploy/tests/README.md

 # Testing Guide

-This directory contains tests for the VPS Deploy Action.
+This directory contains tests for the MetalDeploy Action.

 ## Running Tests